Texas Reverse Sales Tax Calculator

 Estimated split for $100.00.

-Texas state sales and use tax6.25% reference rate
+- Texas state sales and use tax6.25% rate shown

 Source checked 2026-05-14: Texas Comptroller sales and use tax.
-Texas local taxing jurisdictions can add up to 2%, for a maximum combined rate of 8.25%.
+Texas local tax authorities can add up to 2%, for a maximum combined rate of 8.25%.

 FAQ